DeepitAbc/Splitter/README.md

 Implementation choice:
 * using safemath to avoid overflow
 * event generation
-* any user can deposit funds
 * any user can split their new funds (using makeSplit() method);
 * if funds provided to the makeSplit are odd the remainder is leaved to the the sender
-* no method to retrives funds() from contract (so funds remains blocked in the contract)
+* withdraw method to retrive funds
+* suspend and resume method

 Project contains:
 * contract